 We conduct due diligence, including know your customer, anti-money laundering and other review, on all potential financing sources.
 This process has been time consuming, particularly in connection with review of investors in China, and may result in our not being able to consummate any financing from these or other financing sources on a timely basis or at all.
-There can also be no assurance that we will be able to satisfy the closing conditions under our financing agreements.
 If we are unable to raise sufficient additional funds in the near term, we may be required to further delay our production and delivery plans for the FF 91 Futurist, reduce headcount, liquidate our assets, file for bankruptcy, reorganize, merge with another entity, and/or cease operations.
-For more information, see "Risk Factors - Risks Related to FF's Business and Industry - FF might need to raise additional capital in the near term to start production on the FF 91 Futurist in the event the financing commitments secured as part of the Sixth Amendment are not received in a timely manner.
-After commencement of the start of production, FF will need to raise additional capital to satisfy its other capital needs."
+For more information, see "Risk Factors - Risks Related to FF's Business and Industry - FF needs to raise additional capital to support the production and delivery of the FF 91 Futurist and satisfy its other capital needs."